 WRITING STUDIOS: Offered In-Person & Online

 Many JMU faculty find it challenging to balance their teaching responsibilities with their core responsibilities of research, scholarship, and creative endeavors.
-Join us each week, for one or both of our Writing Studios.
-We offer one day as an in-person studio and one day as an online (Zoom) studio.
+Periodically, we offer writing studios as both in-person and online (via Zoom) studios.

 At the close of each session, participants will